whatshap/whatshap/doc/guide.rst

 samples individually.
 For this, the input must contain reads from all samples.

-:ref:`Multiple BAM files can be provided <multiple-bam-files>`, even from different technologies.
+:ref:`Multiple BAM/CRAM files can be provided <multiple-bam-files>`, even from different technologies.

 If you want to phase samples of individuals that are related, you can use :ref:`pedigree phasing <phasing-pedigrees>` mode to improve results.